haris-bit/pyshop/README.md

-# pyshop
-A Web application Using Python, Django &amp; Bootstrap to create an Online Store

-## About PyShop
+# PyShop
-Simple shop cart built with Python and Django, part of the Basic Python course by Mosh Hamedani.
+Simple shop cart built with python and django, part of the Basic Python course by Mosh Hamedani.

-## How to run?
+# How to run?

-You will need Django version 2.15 or higher, Python3.
-Migrate models before running and start the webserver with Python manage.py runserver (Windows) or Python3 manage.py runserver (OSX and Linux).
+You will need django version 2.15, python3.
+Migrate models before running and start the webserver with python manage.py runserver (Windows) or python3 manage.py runserver (OSX and Linux).